-So great to see another Asia inspired Poutine with Chinese influence.
+So great to see another Asian-inspired poutine with a Chinese influence.
 The BBQ pulled pork, hoisin gravy, sesame seeds and vegetable slaw made for a great combination.

 10. Dubai’s Late Night Shawarma (3/5 NOMs)

 The combination of chicken shawarma and fries with tzatziki garlic gravy was a great taste bud discovery.
-The flavor profile was a bit lower, so this wasn’t one of our favorites.
+The flavor profile was a bit low, so this wasn’t one of our favorites.
 We finished the whole thing though, so we still enjoyed it.

 First Class 3D Experience

 Along with tasty food, Air Canada also set up a virtual experience where you can try First Class or, if you don’t feel super classy, Coach.
 All using a 3D Headset to simulate the whole experience.
 You can play games, order and eat food.
 Yes, you actually can eat food using the headset.
 You can even throw your food at other passengers.
 Its the only time you won’t get thrown off or tazzed.
 The 3D Headset works just fine if you’re wearing glasses, so don’t skip this very fun experience!1351 Connecticut Ave NW, Washington, DC 20036